 Assistance for Teachers

-- The deadline for a NAVS BioLEAP Classroom Grant for the 2022-2023 school year is February 28, 2022.
+- The deadline for a NAVS BioLEAP Classroom Grant for the 2023-2024 school year has already passed.
+Applications for next year’s grant cycle will re-open in January 2024.
 Awards of up to $1,000 can be used to offset the costs of purchasing non-animal dissection alternatives, as well as any necessary teacher training.
 Use your BioLEAP Classroom Grant to provide your students with a more innovative, and more effective, approach to learning the life sciences.

 Assistance for Veterans